sandeep194920/SnippetCodes/README.md

 - Let's console.log to the screen and see
 - Now we can use this error object and display the error in jsx conditionally
 - ONE PROBLEM AT THIS POINT IS, IF WE GET RID OF ONE ERROR, ALL OTHER FIELDS WHICH ARE NOT YET TOUCHED SHOW THE ERROR.
 LET'S TACKLE THAT NEXT

+### Touched fields

+- We need to show error message (if any) on only the touched or visited field
+- We can use 'onBlur' prop = {formik.handleBlur} on each input field
+- This handleBlur data is stored in the object called 'touched' inside useFormikContext like formik.values and formik.errors
+- We can use this formik.touched to display error message in UI for that particular field
+- So now we check for two conditions.
+If there's an error in the field and also if the field is touched then only we display error on that field.